Dr Rudi Črnčec

 Sijal takes a holistic, collaborative, and individualised approach to therapy to help each person harness their strengths and thrive.
 She has experience using CBT, ACT, DBT, schema therapy and narrative based approaches.
 Sijal has previously worked in private practice and intensive hospital outpatient settings.

-Melissa Vella (née Azzopardi) (on leave)
+Melissa Vella (née Azzopardi)

 BPsych (Hons), Master of Clinical Psychology